hrryt/scenesetr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This is an incomplete branch of scenesetr.
+See the master branch.

 The goal of scenesetr is to allow R users to interactively explore and animate custom 3-D scenes. scenesetr provides intuitive tools to define behaviours of lights, cameras and objects in response to key inputs and